cjpenni/weak-to-strong_generalization_in_ai_moral_reasoning/README.md

 - Results of giving the prompt in wiserValuesPrompt.txt to OpenAI's GPT-4o model.
 - Results of giving the prompt in evaluationPrompt.txt to OpenAI's GPT-3.5-Turbo model.
 - Results of evaluating the flawed moral reasoning using the prompt using OpenAI's GPT-3.5-Turbo model.

+## Reports
+### Checkpoint 1
+This report contains the process used to develop the prompt for generating morally fraught scenarios, extracting wiser values and moral reasonings, and preliminary insights on model performance.

+### Checkpoint 2
+This report contains the process used to refine the prompt for extracting wiser value and moral reasonings, create the flawed moral reasonings, and create the evaluation prompt.
+It also contains an analysis of the results of the project.